Home

 Flavor: 4 Out Of 5

-Alternative Names: Brisket Flat, First Cut, Flat Cut, Brisket Point, Second Cut
+Alternative Names: Whole Brisket, Brisket Flat, First Cut, Flat Cut, Brisket Point, Second Cut, Front Cut

-The oven brisket pot roast is a cheap cut that weighs about 12-14 lbs. which most meat shops usually cut into two.
-The brisket actually consists of two muscles, the larger leaner flat weighs about 7-8 lbs and the second is a smaller, fattier cut weighing about 4-5lbs.
+The brisket actually consists of two muscles, the larger leaner flat cut or sometime called first cut, weighs about 7-9 lbs and the second cut or sometimes called front cut, is a smaller, fattier cut weighing about 4-5lbs.

 1. Adjust oven rack to the middle position and heat oven to 300 degrees.
 Season the brisket generously with salt and pepper.